HPEDevCom/redfishdocs/docs/concepts/gettingStarted.md

 presents several Redfish clients, including script languages like `Ansible`.

-The Redfish data model introduces a level of abstraction that may not exists in other RESTful APIs: _Data types_ also called _resource types_ or just _types_.
+The Redfish data model introduces a level of abstraction that may not exists in other RESTful APIs: _Data types_ also called _resource types_, _types_ or _schemas_.
 Each data type contains a set of resources and properties.
-Each resource or property belongs to a single data type mentioned in a `@odata.type` key.
+Each resource and property belongs to a single data type mentioned in the `@odata.type` key part of all Redfish responses.

-Dats types are divided in two classes:
+Data types are divided in two classes:

-- Collections: Contain a `Members` array with links to the URI of each member URI.
+- Collections: Contain a `Members[]` array with links to the URI of each members.
-- Regular data types: contain resources, property values and links to other data resources.
+- "Regular" data types: contain resources, property key/values and links to other resources.

 {% admonition type="info" name="INFO" %}
 Data types prefixed with `Hpe` are HPE added value extensions to the DMTF